Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 (This is true for all Telugu consonants, not just the ones listed).

 An interesting bit is that the crash does not occur for &lt;र, virama, र, zwnj, vowel&gt;, because र-virama-र uses the prefix-joining form of the first र (र्र).
-The same occurs for র with itself or ৰ.
+The same occurs for র with itself or ৰ or য.
 Because the virama is "sticker" to the left in these cases, it doesn't cause a crash. (h/t [hackbunny] for discovering this using a [script][viramarama] to enumerate all cases).